stephencweiss/stephencharlesweiss.com/content/blog/2019-05-26/local-git-stale-branch-cleanup.md

 ## Deleting The Branches: Automatically

 Within `git branch` there are two ways to delete branches.
-There’s `-d, --delete` and `-D, --delete --force`.
+There's `-d, --delete` and `-D, --delete --force`.
 As the latter indicates, it will delete a branch even if the branch has not been completely merged into master.

 Each approach can take a series of arguments that are space separated.
 For example, `git branch -d branch-one branch-two branch-three` will attempt tot delete three branches (`branch-one`, `branch-two`, and `branch-three`).